Easy Way to Install Wazuh Agents on Ubuntu/Debian

 • Configuration assessments

 Wazuh agent can be install on various platforms including AIX, HP-UX, Solaris, Windows systems.
-However, this tutorial focusses on how to install Wazuh agents on Ubuntu/Debian Linux systems.
+However, this tutorial focuses on how to install Wazuh agents on Linux systems.
+We are using Ubuntu 24.04.

-Wazuh provides APT repositories which makes it easy to install Wazuh agents on Ubuntu/Debian systems.
+Wazuh provides APT repositories which makes the installation of Wazuh agents easy on Ubuntu/Debian systems.

 echo "deb https://packages.wazuh.com/4.x/apt/ stable main" | tee -a /etc/apt/sources.list.d/wazuh.list